Five NHL Records That Will Be Broken

 5) Power-Play Goals: Alex Ovechkin

 Barring significant injury, this is a record that will be broken before the end of Alex Ovechkin’s career.
-The most prolific power-play threat of the modern age, Ovechkin currently stands 10th on the list of regular-season power-play goals scored.
-But that’s just 44 goals behind the all-time leader, Dave Andreychuk.
+The most prolific power-play threat of the modern age, Ovechkin currently stands in a tie (with Luc Robitaille) for 4th on the list of regular-season power-play goals scored.
+But that’s just 27 goals behind the all-time leader, Dave Andreychuk.

 Considering that Ovechkin has averaged 20 power-play goals per season over the last five years, there’s little question that the 33-year-old Russian will easily break Andreychuk’s record as long as he stays healthy.
 It might not quite be Gretzky’s 894 goals, and it might not taste quite as sweet as lifting the Stanley Cup, but it will be another significant feather in the cap (no pun intended) of one of the greatest scorers in hockey history.